cast-org/figuration/docs/migration.md

 - Added custom styling for `input type="range"`.
 The Slider widget has been removed from Figuration and moved into it's own repository: [Figuration Slider](https://github.com/cast-org/figuration-slider).

 - Validation icons have been re-implemented.
 The `.form-control-icon` has been replaced with `.has-validation-icon`.
-The icons are still optional and can now be used with textual `<input class="form-control">`, `<textarea class="form-control">`, and `<select class="custom-select">` elements.
+The icons are still optional and can now be used with textual `<input class="form-control">`, `<textarea class="form-control">`, and `<select class="form-control">` elements.
 Icons can be used within `.input-groups` but they no longer scale with the input sizing.

+- Dropped `.form-control-range`.
+Use the updated `.form-range` instead to get a consistent visual input.

 {% comment %}
 ## Sizing